 Recently, Phillips & Associates opened a new employment law office in Princeton, New Jersey.
-The managing partner of the office is Bryan Arce, and the other lead attorneys in the office are Silvia Stanciu and Erica Shnayder.
-Mr. Arce, Ms. Stanciu, and Ms. Shnayder are experienced New Jersey employment lawyers who take pride in providing legal representation to victims of employer misconduct.
+The managing partner of the office is Bryan Arce, and the other lead attorney in the office is Silvia Stanciu.
+Mr. Arce and Ms. Stanciu are experienced New Jersey employment lawyers who take pride in providing legal representation to victims of employer misconduct.
 Mr. Arce, and his team, have been part of several multi-million dollar verdicts.
 Mr. Arce’s previous experience in the hospitality and food services industries gives him insights into the challenges faced by workers who have been mistreated or discriminated against.
-Ms. Shnayder also has obtained substantial verdicts for clients and has been recognized as a Top 40 Lawyer Under 40 by the American Society of Legal Advocates.* Media outlets such as The New York Times have covered some of her cases.

 Many of the claims that this office handles relate to federal and state protections against discrimination and sexual harassment in the workplace.Title VII and New Jersey Law Against Discrimination

 Both Title VII of the Civil Rights Act and the New Jersey Law Against Discrimination protect employees in New Jersey from discrimination and sexual harassment.
 The federal law only applies to workplaces with 50 or more employees, and it requires you to file a charge with the Equal Employment Opportunity Commission (EEOC) before you bring a civil lawsuit.
 Damages are capped based on the size of your employer.